joshien1997/ekyc-android-sdk-samples/README.md

 	        //add this to implement sdk module
 	        implementation project(':<subproject name>')
 	    }
+- Note: If you run app on Android 10, add the following line to your tag <application> in Android Manifest to fix bugs about storage. android:requestLegacyExternalStorage="true"
 2. Start example full flow

 - Call to start full flow: